xuwenyihust/Recommender-Systems/README.md

 * Find the K nearest neighbors from restaurants which have been rated by this user.
     * Filter out restaurants rated by this user.
+    * Reuse the knearest function from partI using the filtered rather than whole restaurant set as parameter.

 ### 3. Bayesian Chocolates: Model based recommendations